Elliot Colburn: Career

 Colburn was selected as the Conservative candidate for Carshalton and Wallington on 11 February 2019.
-He was elected as an MP in the 2019 general election with a majority of 629 and 42.4% of the vote, defeating the incumbent Liberal Democrat MP Tom Brake.
-His campaign included local promises to extend the London Overground to Sutton, and to oppose the settling of gypsies and travellers in the local area.
+He then won the election that year, wresting it from 24 years of Liberal Democrat representation with a majority of 629 and 42.4% of the vote.
+His campaign included local promises to extend the London Overground to Sutton, and to oppose the settling of gypsies and travellers on local green spaces.

-Colburn joined the Petitions Committee and the Women and Equalities Committee in 2020.
-He was vice-chair of the All Party Parliamentary Group on HIV/AIDS.
-Colburn submitted a letter of no confidence in Prime Minister Boris Johnson following the publication of Sue Gray's report on Partygate in May 2022.
+Colburn joined the Petitions and the Women and Equalities Committees the next year.
+He was vice-chair of the All-Party Parliamentary Group on HIV/AIDS.
+Colburn submitted a letter of no confidence in Prime Minister Boris Johnson in the wake of Sue Gray's report on Partygate in May 2022.

 Colburn endorsed Penny Mordaunt in the July–September 2022 Conservative Party leadership election, and again in the October 2022 Conservative Party leadership election.

-He lost his seat in the 2024 general election and was replaced by Liberal Democrat MP Bobby Dean.
+He lost his seat in 2024 to Liberal Democrat Bobby Dean.
+Having spoken prominently about help with suicidal thoughts, including his own, Colburn found a new career as a manager for the Samaritans, in Public Affairs and Campaigns.

-Post-parliamentary career

-Following his defeat at the 2024 general election, Colburn was appointed as Public Affairs and Campaigns Manager at Samaritans.